 In Windows, these are located in the Folder Options.
 In that menu, find the View panel and then enable Show hidden files, folders, and drives.

-Add The Necessary Code
+Add the Necessary Code

 Overall, enabling Gzip compression is not that challenging.
 All it takes is adding the following piece of code to the .htaccess